Trending Topics

 There’s a lot of crossover between the military and law enforcement.
 The paramilitary nature of law enforcement agencies guarantees a lot of similarities between the professions, and the public service missions of these two cultures ensure a natural tie as well.

-Despite the chirping from the rafters about things like “police militarization,” there’s a lot law enforcement officers can learn and borrow from their brothers and sisters in the military.
 This is especially true in the area of leadership, and I’d like to share some leadership lessons from my own military career that might be helpful to you as a leader in your department and community.

-1. Integrity matters.
+1. Integrity matters

 In high stakes professions, where the difference between life and death depends on the smallest of details, trust between teammates is critical.
 Your peers and subordinates need to know they can depend on you, and that your word is good.
 They need to know that when you tell them you took care of something, it was done properly.
 They need to trust the information you provide them.
 They need to know that you’ll keep a promise.
 All of this trust can be instantly destroyed with a lie, a deception, or a failure to do what you said you would.
 Therefore, it’s imperative to be honest, tell the truth, keep your word, and always do the right thing, even if it’s not the easy thing to do.

-2. Being a leader is hard work.
+2. Being a leader is hard work

 A good leader works harder than his troops.
 He’s the first to show, and the last to leave.
 He works longer hours, takes fewer breaks, and spends more effort, because he knows that in the moment of truth, his subordinates will look to him for answers, and he’d better have them.
 Being a leader is an honor, but it’s also a responsibility, and that responsibility demands work, effort and commitment.
 If you’re going to be the kind of leader worthy of your troops’ respect and loyalty, you’ve got to earn it – don’t be afraid to get dirty and sweaty.

-3. Take care of your people.
+3. Take care of your people

 Your people are your most valuable asset.
 Without them, the mission doesn’t get done.
 A good leader constantly monitors the welfare, training and readiness of his troops, and does everything he can to assist, ready and safeguard them.
 The nature of military and law enforcement missions dictates that sometimes we’ll have to send our people into harm’s way, but a true leader won’t do it lightly.
 It’s the responsibility of a leader to ensure his troops are prepared and equipped to do the mission, and are properly led.
 A leader doesn’t eat until his troops are fed, and doesn’t sleep until they’ve been taken care of.
 He creates opportunities for growth, models desirable behaviors and provides guidance to help his people improve themselves.
 He takes care of their needs, defends them from external attack, and never forgets that they are the most essential element of mission success.

-4. Lead the way.
+4. Lead the way

-5. Listen to your people.
+5. Listen to your people

-A good leader must be educated, informed and confident, but never too proud to accept feedback and information from those around him.
-The most junior member of your organization might be the one that holds the kernel of information you most desperately need to know.
+A good leader must be educated, informed and confident, but never too proud to accept feedback and information from those around them.
+The most junior member of your organization might be the one who holds the kernel of information you most desperately need to know.
 It’s your job as a leader to create an atmosphere where he feels empowered and encouraged to share it with you.
 There’s a two-way flow of information in effective organizations, and it’s your job to create and protect this kind of culture as a leader.
 Ask questions, and truly listen to the answers.
 Evaluate feedback with an open mind.
 A good leader recognizes he doesn’t know everything, and is skilled at gathering information from people around him who are smarter or better informed on a subject.

-6. Treat everyone with respect.
+6. Treat everyone with respect

-7. Know and do your job.
+7. Know and do your job

-Sometimes organizations encourage people to enhance their resume with accomplishments that have no bearing on the mission.
+Sometimes organizations encourage people to enhance their resumes with accomplishments that have no bearing on the mission.
 They’ll encourage “career broadening” or suggest participation in various reindeer games as a way to enhance your chances for promotion.
 Don’t get caught in this trap.
 The best way for you to advance to higher levels in your organization is to demonstrate your excellence at your assigned duties.
 If you know and do your job better than anyone else, people around you will notice.
 On occasion, organizational politics may prevent you from climbing the ladder, but your peers will recognize your ability and expertise.
 Sometimes the best leaders in an organization are the informal ones, who don’t have stars or bars on their collar, or stripes on their sleeves.
 Everyone knows who these people are, because they make things run.
 When the mission is difficult, they’re the ones people depend on.
 Strive to be one of these people – one of the trusted experts – and let the rest take care of itself.
 When you do promote, people around you will know it’s because you earned it, and you’re ready for the responsibility, not because you played the game.

-8. Know your history.
+8. Know your history

 The best leaders are students of their own history.
 You’re not the first one to encounter a given problem, so learn what worked and what didn’t in the past.
 A good leader will learn from the mistakes of his predecessors, so he won’t make them himself, and he will also learn to build on their successes.
-Sometimes, the answer to a future problem can be found in the rear view mirror.
+Sometimes, the answer to a future problem can be found in the rearview mirror.

-9. Keep your composure.
+9. Keep your composure

-10. Keep a sense of humor.
+10. Keep a sense of humor

 Leadership is stressful, and being a police leader is even more stressful.
 Don’t underestimate the power of humor to defuse a tense situation, ease the concerns of your people and demonstrate your humanity.
 Laugh at yourself and your mistakes.
 Laugh at funny situations.
 Be friendly and playful when appropriate.
 These things put people at ease, relieve stress, foster stronger ties with your teammates and enhance two-way communication.
 Leadership is a serious business, and there’s no room for you to be the class clown, but your ability to laugh and smile can be an extremely positive influence on your people and your organization, so lighten up, Francis.